Camosun College is developing a new building for health education on Interurban campus, expected to open in 2019.

-The new, flexible and adaptable Health building at Camosun will be designed for 21st century learning, will deliver the most modern and appropriately equipped classrooms, with hands-on labs, simulation environments, support and collaboration spaces and medical equipment storage.
-It will bring together the majority of Camosun’s health and human service programming which now occurs at multiple buildings across the campuses and allow a more interdisciplinary approach to teaching and learning.
+The new, flexible, and adaptable Centre for Health and Wellness at Camosun, will feature modern classrooms designed to foster active learning, hands-on labs, simulation environments, support and collaboration spaces, and medical equipment storage.
+It will bring together the majority of Camosun’s health and human services programming—which now occurs in multiple buildings at Lansdowne campus—and allow a more interdisciplinary approach to teaching and learning.

 Thoughts from the Dean

 Dean of the School of Health and Human Services

 A new health education building has been “on the books” as a priority for the college for several years.
 It allows Camosun to continue and, in many ways, improve on what we’ve been doing for the last 45 years.
 I’m so excited because this is what we need to grow and continue to build on our commitment to improving the health and well-being of the people in the south island region.
 It also supports our renewed focus on interdisciplinary, Indigenous, and holistic education and practice for students, employees and community members together.

 Plans call for collaborative learning spaces, flexible innovative labs including an Early Learning and Care living lab, student study spaces, additional simulation space including a senior’s apartment, and an Indigenous gathering place.
 As an example: students in Health Care Assistant, Practical Nursing and the BSN program will study side-by-side as well as with students in Medical Radiography and Mental Health and Addictions.